Statutory Sickness SSP Forms

 How does subscription to Employment assist with SSP Forms?

-Sickness and absence from work requires proper management and documentation to maintain compliance with legal responsibilities, and help sustain productivity within the workforce.
-In addition to these SSP forms Employment provides a range of templates from Sickness Policy to sequences to letters to employees to ensure correct communication when having to deal with sickness including frequent and long-term.
+Sickness and absence from work requires proper management and documentation to maintain compliance with legal responsibilities and help sustain productivity within the workforce.
+In addition to these SSP forms, Employment provides a range of templates, from sickness policies to sequences of letters to employees, to ensure correct communication when dealing with sickness, including frequent and long-term sickness absence.

-The portfolio also provides a extensive selection of templates to help manage the whole cycle of an employment relationship from, inter alia, recruiting and contracting with staff to dealing with disciplinary matters and redundancy.
+The portfolio also provides an extensive selection of templates to help manage the whole cycle of an employment relationship, from recruiting and contracting with staff to dealing with disciplinary matters and redundancy.

 Statutory Sickness SSP Forms is part of Employment.
 Just £38.50 + VAT provides unlimited downloads from Employment for 1 year.